Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: 24 *(36m)*
 - **Components**: V, S
 - **Duration**: Instantaneous
 You hurl a mote of fire at a creature or an object within range.
 Make a ranged spell attack against the target.
 On a hit, the target takes 1d10 Fire damage.
-A flammable object hit by this spell starts [burning](conditions.md#burning) if it isn't being worn or carried.
+A flammable object hit by this spell starts [Burning (1d6)](conditions.md#burning) if it isn't being worn or carried.
 **Cantrip Upgrade.** The damage increases by 1d10 when you reach levels 5 (2d10), 11 (3d10), and 17 (4d10).
 - **Classes**: Artificer, Sorcerer, Wizard
 *(Source: PHB'24, page 274)*